HajimeKawahara/exojax/documents/tutorials/comparison_db.rst

     import matplotlib.pyplot as plt
     plt.style.use('bmh')

+First of all, set a wavenumber bin in the unit of wavenumber (cm-1).
+Here we set the wavenumber range as :math:`1000 \le \nu \le 10000` (1/cm) with the resolution of 0.01 (1/cm).

 We call moldb instance with the path of par file.
-If the par file does not exist, moldb will try to download it from HITEMP website.
+If the par file does not exist, moldb will try to download it from HITRAN website.

 .. code:: ipython3